 START YOUR MORNING WITH A WORKOUT TO SET THE DAY OFF WITH HEALTHY INTENTIONS

 If you’re really feeling the guilt and want to take action to detox from overeating, starting with a workout can set a positive tone for your whole day.
 Exercising in the morning jump starts your metabolism, and keeps it elevated for hours.
 Plus, it will feel great knowing you’ve already made an investment in your health first thing.
 Getting in a good workout can help banish those negative feelings of guilt and give you a boost in confidence that can carry you throughout your day.

-Afterwards, try my favorite post workout green tea and chilled avocado soup!
+Afterward, try my favorite post-workout green tea and chilled avocado soup!
 The mint in my usual green tea adds an extra kick of energy for me, and I love anything avocado so this soup is awesome served hot or chilled.
-I can put this together in about 5 minutes or less so it’s definitely a quick meal for when you want replenish and get a solid dose of antioxidants and vitamins.
+I can put this together in about 5 minutes or less so it’s definitely a quick meal for when you want to replenish and get a solid dose of antioxidants and vitamins.

 Check out these cute workout clothes from Target and Outdoor Voices!

 DON’T BEAT YOURSELF UP ABOUT IT AND RECOMMIT AT THE NEXT MEAL

 We’re human and it’s ok to live a little sometimes.
 Enjoy yourself and have fun during the holidays with family and friends, balance it out with some extra self-care, and let it go.
 Wallowing in guilt will only delay your healthy lifestyle efforts—and may actually lead to more slip-ups.
 So, instead of getting down on yourself, just remember that you can make a choice with each day and with each meal!
 Make a pact with yourself that you’ll be kind to yourself and do better next time.